Project Red (P – Red)

 P – Red is committed towards,

-- Breaking the taboo associated with menstruation and ensuring open conversations in society about menstruation and good menstrual hygiene, while ensuring that women and girls are made aware about good menstrual hygiene practices;
+- Breaking the taboos associated with menstruation and ensuring open conversations in society about menstruation and good menstrual hygiene, while ensuring that women and girls are made aware about good menstrual hygiene practices;

 - Bridging the gap of affordability and accessibility of sustainable menstrual products that can be used by menstruators;